skruczek/aerospike-linqpad-driver/docs/blogs/AutoValues.md

-# Simplicity: Using Auto-Values in Aerospike LINQPad Driver
+# Simple ways to use Auto-Values in Aerospike LINQPad Driver

 ![](media/5a006743c567ff229be7d3e1f76dde33.png)

 When working with NoSQL databases like Aerospike where a record has unstructured data.
 Strongly typed languages like C\# add programming complexity by having to check the existences of “bin(s)” (i.e., columns) within a record and the fact that different records for the same bin can have different data type.

-Auto-Values (AValue is the class) simplify the need to check, cast, or convert values between Aerospike data types and .Net datatypes.
+In this blog, you'll learn how Auto-Values (AValue is the class) simplify the need to check, cast, or convert values between Aerospike data types and .Net datatypes.
 They provide a rich set of operations and seamlessly work with any type of data including collections and JSON.
 They provide protection against null reference exceptions, invalid cast exceptions, etc.

 ## Example Set